jeregill/dibs/README.md

 ##### 2-3 stretch requirements

 -   A rating system for the barbershops/barbers that users can participate in  ✅
--   A map containing all of the barbershops available on the site ⚠
+-   A map containing each barbershops available on the site ⚠
  - A schedule that displays the barbershop's availability with filters for individual barbers.  ✅

 ## Tech Overview